AliKhalili/Polly.Contrib.RateLimit/CONTRIBUTING.md

 ### Do

-+ Keep the `master` branch containing only the latest-published release (as released to NuGet), or code imminently to be released.
++ Keep the `main` branch containing only the latest-published release (as released to NuGet), or code imminently to be released.
-  - Sensible exceptions to this may be eg to improve documentation by extending the `ReadMe` - the main point is that the `master` branch always represents releasable code and the latest-released code.
+  - Sensible exceptions to this may be eg to improve documentation by extending the `ReadMe` - the main point is that the `main` branch always represents releasable code and the latest-released code.
 + Carry out development work in feature branches, usually in your own [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) of the repo.
-+ Integrate changes into the `Polly-Contrib` `master` branch using PRs.
++ Integrate changes into the `Polly-Contrib` `main` branch using PRs.
   - Using PRs allows other developers who may be interested to comment before code is merged (though as mentioned above, it is not expected that the Polly team must do this).
   - Using PRs allows developers coming to the project later to see what was added when, and why.

 ### Avoid

 + Avoid contributing code without PRs.
 Committing code without PRs makes it hard for others coming to the project later to review and understand what code was added when, and why.
-+ Avoid committing directly to the `master` branch.
-Committing interim contributions directly to the `master` branch:
++ Avoid committing directly to the `main` branch.
+Committing interim contributions directly to the `main` branch:
-  - means users cannot review the head of the `master` branch as a reference for the published nuget packages;
+  - means users cannot review the head of the `main` branch as a reference for the published nuget packages;
-  - means the `master` branch is not always in an 'immediately releasable' state - this can be important if an urgent bug fix needs to be released, for example;
+  - means the `main` branch is not always in an 'immediately releasable' state - this can be important if an urgent bug fix needs to be released, for example;
   - creates unnecessarily messy merge-commits and rebasing, when there are multiple contributors.

 ### Consider